mrWh1te/Botmation/README.md

 }
 ```

 This is as simple as it gets.
-There is no additional layers of functions to customize the `BotAction`, so there are no higher-order sync functions wrapping it.
-Simplicity is great, use this style when possible.
+There are no additional layers of functions to customize the `BotAction`, as you can see, there are no higher-order sync functions wrapping it.
+Simplicity is great.

-Now what if you want to create a `BotAction` that is more dynamic?
-Let's take a look at a simple one, in "Navigation" called `reload()` that simply reloads the browser page, like hitting the "refresh" button with some optional `options`:
+Now what if you want to create a `BotAction` that is more dynamic, customizable during assembly?
+Let's take a look at a simple one, in "Navigation" called `reload()` that reloads the browser page, like hitting the "refresh" button, but with some optional `options`:

 ```typescript
 const reload = (options?: NavigationOptions): BotAction =>